Knowledge Base Sections ▾

 OPENAI_API_KEY=jg-your-key

 MODEL=Qwen/Qwen3-235B-A22B-Instruct-2507-FP8Step 3.
 Adapt model names.
-OpenRouter uses formatted names like anthropic/claude-sonnet-4.5 or openai/gpt-5.
-JoinGonka uses direct Gonka network model identifiers:
+OpenRouter uses formatted-names like anthropic/claude-sonnet-4.6 or openai/gpt-5.5.
+JoinGonka uses direct model identifiers from the Gonka network:

-- Top universal:
+- Top-tier universal:

 Qwen/Qwen3-235B-A22B-Instruct-2507-FP8 - Long context and reasoning: